Insta360's new Titan is a basketball-sized eight-lens VR camera

 If you're a professional videographer looking for the best VR camera on the market, Insta360's massive Titan could be just the thing.

 Sporting eight Micro Four Thirds sensors capable of taking up to 11K video resolution at 30 frames per second, the Titan is about the size of a basketball, and probably has the largest sensors of a VR camera in the market right now.
-Insta360 announced it Monday at CES 2019.
+Insta360 announced it Monday at CES 2019 in Las Vegas.

 Other features include Insta360's software features, such as FlowState Stabilization, which lets you create stabilized videos without the need for gimbals.
 It will also have Farsight, a live monitoring system that lets you use a tablet or phone to preview the shoot.